Interpretation of music in Zambia: texts in context 1

 The second song

 Interpretation of music in Zambia: texts in context 1.
-After some time the same Ciwila possessed starts the next song.
+After some time, the same Ciwila-possessed adept starts the next song.

 Music example 8